 Researchers on the 2020–21 study highlighted how positive the results were for English language learners and students considered socioeconomically at risk—particularly notable during a pandemic.

-As districts struggle to cope with worsening staff shortages and pandemic-related student learning concerns, education research groups, advocacy organizations, and state and federal offices have suggested Opportunity Culture models as one strategy to consider for Covid recovery.
+As districts and charter management organizations struggle to cope with worsening staff shortages and pandemic-related student learning concerns, education research groups, advocacy organizations, and state and federal offices have suggested Opportunity Culture models as one strategy to consider for Covid recovery.
+Learn more about Opportunity Culture supports for post-Covid education here.

 Opportunity Culture educators express strong satisfaction with their roles